apacheignite/documentation/3rd-party-integration/aws-infrastructure-deployment.md

 	    * All `Ignite` nodes up and running
 	    * All `Tests` nodes up and running and ready to launch tests
-  * Collect load tests statistic from all EC2 nodes of `Tests` cluster, produces summary report and upload it to S3
+  * Collect load tests statistic from all EC2 nodes of `Tests` cluster, produces summary report and upload it to S3 [block:api-header]
+{
+  "type": "basic",
+  "title": "Prerequisites"
+}
+[/block]
+As far as framework using Amazon infrastructure it requires some prerequisites to be setup in the Amazon account where you are going to deploy all the staff.
+Here is the list of prerequisites:

+1. [AWS account](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) from which you are going to deploy all the `Cassandra/Ignite/Tests` clusters infrastructure should have permissions to create [EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) instances.
+2. The framework uses [S3](https://aws.amazon.com/s3/) to coordinate activities between `Tests` nodes and store some metadata about the system.
+Thus you should have some folder on S3 which is dedicated as a root folder to store all this staff.
+3. There should be [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) which grants full access (READ/WRITE/DELETE) to the folder specified above.
+4. The IAM Role specified above, should have [permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) to list IAM roles and assign the role specified above to EC2 instances.
+5. The IAM Role specified above, should have [permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) to tag EC2 instances.
+This requirement is optional and is only needed if you want to [tag](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) your EC2 instances.
+It actually makes sense when you are working with rather big EC2 environments to being able to distinguish different EC2 instances.
+6. The AWS account you are using, should have access to select from existing or create new [security group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)